AnkurDey20/Expense-Manager/README.md

 ## Salient Features

-- A basic expense manager that can track an user’s expense.
+- A basic expense manager that can track a user’s expense.
 - The user can add the initial budget for the expenses and give it a title.
 - The user can also add bills under the given budget and track her expenses accordingly.
 - Provides a detailed view about the budget, plans, all the expenses and who needs to pay back how much to whom.